Privacy

 Student records.

-State law varies widely.
+State laws vary widely.

-European Privacy Directive (1995)
+European Privacy Directive

 • Extra protection for sensitive data.